-The Company views its operations as comprising one operating segment, the investment management industry.
-Each of the Company's acquired businesses has similar economic characteristics and has been, or is in the process of becoming, fully integrated.
-Furthermore, our chief operating decision maker, who is the Company's Chief Executive Officer, monitors and reviews financial information at a consolidated level for assessing operating results and the allocation of resources.
+The Company views its operations as comprising one operating and reportable segment, the investment management industry.
+The Company's chief operating decision maker, who is the Company's Chief Executive Officer, monitors and reviews financial information at a consolidated level for assessing operating results and the allocation of resources.
+The predominant GAAP measure monitored and reviewed by the Company's chief operating decision maker to assess operating results and the allocation of resources is net income.
+The accounting policies used to measure the operating results of the segment are the same as those described in the summary of significant accounting policies.